Beauty and the Beasts: Plot

 Oz is no longer suspected, as Platt was killed during the day.
 He meets up with Debbie and notices her black eye.
 Buffy and Willow seek out Debbie, and try in vain to talk sense into her.
 Meanwhile, Angel breaks free from his shackles, and Pete finds Oz in the library.
 Pete turns into a monster and starts to beat up Oz for talking to Debbie.
-The sun sets and the tables are turned when Oz transforms into his werewolf form, Oz becoming evenly matched in strength and begins fighting Pete.
+The sun sets and the tables are turned when Oz transforms into his werewolf form, Oz becoming evenly matched in strength, and begins fighting Pete.
 Buffy tries to tranquilize Oz, but Debbie pushes the gun away and Buffy ends up shooting Giles.
 Buffy chases after Pete while Willow and Faith pursue Oz.

 After a struggle, Faith sedates Oz with a dart.
 Buffy follows Pete's blood trail, but he finds Debbie first and despite her pleas and attempts to appease him, he kills her.
 Buffy finds Pete, but he knocks her to the ground and advances threateningly on her.
 Angel arrives and he and Pete begin fighting; Angel uses the chains that still bind his wrists to kill Pete.
 Afterwards, he reverts to his human face and calls out Buffy's name before falling to his knees and embracing her in tears.
 Buffy begins to cry as well, finally accepting that Angel is back.

-Writing
+Themes

 According to Erin Waggoner, "Beauty and the Beasts" is an example of a Buffy episode that condemns aggressive masculinity.
 It shows a male student hoping to appear more virile by using a potion, resulting in a Jekyll and Hyde-style change of character and the physical and verbal abuse of his girlfriend.

+Reviewer Billie Doux rated the episode at three out of four stakes with the observation, "Someone's monster boyfriend is killing people — but which one? ...
+Here we have a fairly typical abusive relationship: the abuser, Pete, blaming the abused, Debbie, for his behavior ("You know you shouldn't make me mad, you know what happens"), Debbie making excuses for Pete ("It's me — I make him crazy") but then we have that extra added touch, because Pete has been drinking something fluorescent that has made him Mr. Hyde."

+While watching over Oz while he is a werewolf in the cage, Buffy and Willow take turns reading passages from Jack London's 1903 novel The Call of the Wild, which is about a domestic dog who survives abuse and eventually joins a wolf pack.